pcarbomestre/Assignment_Basic_Python/README.md

-# Assignment:_Basic_Python
+# Assignment: Basic Python
- The Core Python Language
+ The Core Python Language from Earth and Environmental Data Science WebBook